This post contains affiliate links. Please refer to Disclosure for more information.

 But too bad you won’t be dreaming.

-A few weeks in, I discovered a few products that became my life savers during night time feedings.
+A few weeks in, I discovered a few products that became my lifesavers during night time feedings.
 The Twin Z Pillow is a double feeding pillow and is amazing.
-If you are having twins, go here and buy it now!
-This works for bottle feeding and breast feeding.
+If you’re having twins, I highly recommend you consider getting this or add it to your baby registry!
+This works for bottle feeding and breastfeeding.
 I was able to start feeding them at the same time so it cut down on feeding time tremendously.
 At 21 months, they still lay on this pillow every day to drink from their cups or just watch TV, they love it.

 Reality #5: Circus Parade